DRI Invites Nevada Families to Science and Literacy Events for Pre-K Students

 Events in Northern Nevada focus on electricity and will explore the fundamentals of lightning, investigate how circuits and switches work, and discover the many uses for electricity in our local communities.
 At Southern Nevada events students will learn about ecosystems, discover how living and nonliving things depend on one another, and explore the wonders of the natural world through play and observation.

-“These events provide Nevada families with a way to engage young learners in a fun and interactive environment,” says Emily Mcdonald-Williams, Director of the STEM Education Program at DRI.
+“These events provide Nevada families with a way to engage young learners in a fun and interactive environment,” says Emily McDonald-Williams, Director of the STEM Education Program at DRI.
 “Our hope is that families start exposing kids to learning through play at a young age, which helps with early development and establishes a love of learning.”

 Families are encouraged to stop by any time during the events, but can sign up to receive more information at the link for each event below.